Big-Life-Lab/PHES-ODM/metadata.md

     -   `mgOl`: milligrams of oxygen per liter
     -   `measureOther`: Other measurement of viral copies or wastewater treatment plant parameter.
 Also add `measureUnitOther`.

--   **unitsOther**: Units used by this method, that are applicable to the LOD or LOQ.
+-   **unitsOther**: Units used by this method, that are applicable to the LOD and LOQ.
 -   **concentrationMethod**: method used to concentrate the sample test based description
 -   **extractionMethod**: method used to extract sample (text)
 -   **pcrMethod**: description of PCR method used (text)